 Here are two hypothetical examples the IRS uses to describe the cancellation of debt income concept:

-Greg was released from his obligation to pay his personal credit card debt in the amount of $5,000.
-Greg received a Form 1099C from his credit card lender showing canceled debt of $5,000.
-Greg’s total liabilities immediately before the cancellation were $15,000 and the FMV of his total assets immediately before the cancellation was $7,000.
-This means that immediately before the cancellation, Greg was insolvent to the extent of $8,000 ($15,000 total liabilities minus $7,000 FMV of his total assets).
-Because the amount by which Greg was insolvent immediately before the cancellation exceeds the amount of his debt canceled, Greg can exclude the entire $5,000 canceled debt from income.
+Greg had an unpaid $5,000 credit card debt.
+Greg’s credit card lender sends him a Form 1099-C showing a cancelled debt of $5,000.
+Greg’s total liabilities immediately before the cancellation were $15,000 and the FMV of his total assets immediately before the cancellation were $7,000.
+This means immediately before the cancellation, Greg was insolvent to the extent of $8,000 ($15,000 total liabilities minus $7,000 FMV of his total assets).
+Because the amount by which Greg was insolvent immediately before the cancellation exceeds the amount of his debt cancelled, Greg can exclude the entire $5,000 cancelled debt from income.

-Assuming the same facts as above, let us say that Greg’s total liabilities immediately before the cancellation were $10,000 and the FMV of his total assets immediately before the cancellation were $7,000.
+Now let’s change a few facts.
+Let us say Greg’s total liabilities immediately before the cancellation were $10,000 and the FMV of his total assets immediately before the cancellation were $7,000.
 In this example, Greg is insolvent to the extent of $3,000 ($10,000 total liabilities minus $7,000 FMV of his total assets) immediately before the cancellation.
-Because the amount of the canceled debt exceeds the amount by which Greg was insolvent immediately before the cancellation, Greg can exclude only $3,000 of the $5,000 canceled debt from income under the insolvency exclusion.
+Because the amount of the cancelled debt exceeds the amount by which Greg was insolvent immediately before the cancellation, Greg can exclude only $3,000 of the $5,000 cancelled debt from income under the insolvency exclusion.

 More Information on Cancellation of Debt Income

-The Internal Revenue Service document Publication 4681 contains more information on the tax consequences of canceled debt.
-It also contains specific instructions on how to complete Form 982.
+The Internal Revenue Service document Publication 4681 contains more information on the tax consequences of cancelled debt.
+It also contains specific instructions on how to complete Form 982, and more hypothetical examples.

-If you receive a 1099C keep it with your other tax documents.
-Be certain to give the 1099C to your tax preparer, and give the tax preparer information regarding your total liabilities and the FMV of your assets as they were immediately before the cancellation.
+If you receive a 1099-C, keep it with your other tax documents.
+Give the 1099-C to your tax preparer, and give the tax preparer information regarding your total liabilities and the FMV of your assets as they were immediately before the cancellation.

 Mortgage Forgiveness Debt Relief Act